liberize/ssc/README.md

   -e, --embed-interpreter  embed specified interpreter into binary
-                           the interpreter will be used no matter what shebang is -E, --embed-archive      embed specified tar.gz archive into binary, require libarchive-dev set relative path in shebang to use interpreter in archive -0, --fix-argv0          try to fix $0, may not work if it doesn't work or causes problems, use $SSC_ARGV0 instead -v, --verbose            show debug messages
+                           the interpreter will be used no matter what shebang is -E, --embed-archive      embed specified tar.gz archive into binary, require libarchive-dev set relative path in shebang to use an interpreter in the archive -0, --fix-argv0          try to fix $0, may not work if it doesn't work or causes problems, use $SSC_ARGV0 instead -v, --verbose            show debug messages